Immigrant Students National Position Paper

 Goal 4: to develop and disseminate a white paper that provides a moral argument for serving students who are undocumented and highlights the results of the research study.

 Data collection took place from fall 2010- 2011, consisting of interviews with university staff and faculty, students, and a review of institutional documents.
-The social research and legal research teams are analyzing data and compiling results, to be incorporated within a larger moral framework incorporating the Jesuit mission, to present to the Ford Foundation in the form of a White Paper (hard copy document).
-Results of this project will be released in spring 2013.
+The social research and legal research teams analyzed data and compiled results, to be incorporated within a larger moral framework incorporating the Jesuit mission, to present to the Ford Foundation in the form of a White Paper (hard copy document).
+Results of this project were released in 2013 and can be found here.

 The project has obtained a Certificate of Confidentiality from the National Institute of Health.
 A Certificate of Confidentiality helps researchers protect the privacy of human research participants enrolled in biomedical, behavioral, clinical and other forms of sensitive research.
 Certificates protect against compulsory legal demands, such as court orders and subpoenas, for identifying information or identifying characteristics of a research participant.
 For more information, go to: http://grants.nih.gov/grants/policy/coc/faqs.htm#187